 Mâmawêyatitân Centre, 3355 6 Avenue, Regina

-Note takers will be present to document the stories.
+Note takers were present to document the stories.

-No media will be in the Sharing Circle event space.
+No media were in the Sharing Circle event space.

-Each day will start with a cultural ceremony, smudging and prayers.
-Opening remarks and a short presentation will follow.
-Attendees will then be invited to take part in Sharing Circles.
+Each day started with a cultural ceremony, smudging and prayers.
+Opening remarks and a short presentation followed.
+Attendees were then invited to take part in Sharing Circles.

-Each Sharing Circle will be led by a SSISS facilitator to encourage meaningful and respectful conversation centred around three questions:
+Each Sharing Circle was led by a SSISS facilitator to encourage meaningful and respectful conversation centred around three questions:

 How has being a Sixties Scoop survivor impacted you, your family, your life?